First Look At The OnePlus 5 Teased Ahead Of Release Date, Specs And Price To Challenge The Samsung Galaxy S8

 — TechDroider (@techdroider) May 8, 2017

 The sketches make it authentic enough for people to believe, but Pei is obviously a more trustworthy source here.
-Thus, it’s safe to say that we won’t be seeing a OnePlus 5 with a vertically arranged dual cameras and a ceramic window.
+Thus, it’s safe to say that we won’t be seeing a OnePlus 5 with vertically-arranged dual cameras and a ceramic window.

 Still, it would be nice to see the front-camera set-up on the real one.
 It will make the OnePlus 5 more appealing to the younger crowd who are always looking to take their selfie game to another level.